g-m07/QMAS/README.md

 The code requires libraries to be imported to make sure the code runs properly, libraries mentioned include pandas, seaborn, matplotlib etc.

 I have made and ran all of the code in the IDE Thonny, and tested to ensure the code works.
-I have applied screenshots of the output each code provides in the word doc as well.
+I have uploaded pngs of the output each code provides in the word doc as well.

 Thanks for reading!